 “The residents on the western outskirts of the town of Ndola described Hammarskjöld’s DC6 being shot down by a second, smaller aircraft.
 They say the crash site was sealed off by Northern Rhodesian security forces the next morning, hours before the wreckage was officially declared found, and they were ordered to leave the area.

 “Formally, the UK backed the UN mission, but, privately, the secretary general and his aides believed British officials were obstructing peace moves, possibly as a result of mining interests and sympathies with the white colonists on the Katanga side.”
+(Amazing how the Guardian actually told the truth to its readers as late as in 2011, even though the truth went against the UK government’s interests.
+I can almost bet that this was the last time anti-government opinions were published by the UK or a US main-stream media.)

 The death of Dag Hammarskjöld for us in Sweden was a tremendous blow.
 This was one of the most remarkable Swedes of his day, and his death was followed by deep mourning.
 Evidently it was not just because he was a Swede, but because he was a promise for a just solution to the many international problems at the time – not the least in Africa where colonies were in the process of being liberated.